-Including conference strategy in your planning this year will put your organization’s executives and brand messages front and center on the prestigious speaking circuit.
-Indeed, conferences are ideal places to disseminate your brand messages and connect with current and prospective customers.
-And if leveraged effectively, they can go a long way toward establishing and strengthening brand thought leadership and generating new business.
+Including conference strategy in your planning this year will put your organization’s executives and its messages front and center on the prestigious speaking circuit.
+Indeed, conferences are ideal places to disseminate your story and connect with current and prospective customers.
+And if leveraged effectively, they can go a long way toward establishing and strengthening thought leadership and generating new business.
 But just like any part of a communications plan, how to get speaking engagements requires careful thought and planning, as well as expertise in designing compelling speech topics and “selling” them in to conference planners.

 These three steps are key to every speaking engagement strategy.